oemof/tespy/docs/advanced_features/fluid_properties.rst

 ================
 The default fluid property engine `CoolProp <https://coolprop.org/>`_.
 All available fluids can be found on their homepage.
 Also see :cite:`Bell2014`.
 Since version 0.7 of TESPy it is possible to use other engines.
+TESPy supports one additional predefined engine, which can be used to fit functions to simple custom fluid property data, the :code:`IncompressibleFluidWrapper`.
+See :ref:`this section <incompressible_wrapper_label>` for more information.

-TESPy comes with two additional predefined engines, i.e.
+On top, there are two additional predefined engines, which are untested but may serve as an inspiration for you to create your onw one, i.e.

 - the `iapws <https://github.com/jjgomera/iapws/>`_ library and
 - the `pyromat <https://github.com/chmarti1/PYroMat/>`_ library.